Blendify/blender-manual/blender_docs/manual/physics/soft_body/exterior_forces.rst

    this button instead shows an pop-up selector button that allows you to choose the name of the goal vertex group.
    If you use a vertex group the weight of a vertex defines its goal.

-   Often :doc:`weight painting </modeling/meshes/vertex_groups/weight_paint>`
-   is used to adjust the weight comfortably.
+   Often :ref:`painting_weight-index` is used to adjust the weight comfortably.
    For non-mesh objects the *Weight* parameter of their vertices/controlpoints is used instead (:kbd:`W` in *Edit mode*, or use the *Transform Properties* panel).
    The weight of *Hair* particles can also be painted in :doc:`Particle Mode </physics/particles/mode>`.